To,

 independence of a director and recommend to the Board a policy, relating to the

-remuneration for the directors, key managerial personnel and other employees
+remuneration for the directors, keymanagerial personnel and other employees

 c) while formulating the policy under (b) above, ensure that

-the level and composition of remuneration is reasonable and sufficient to attract,
+- the level and composition of remuneration is reasonable and sufficient to attract,

 retain and motivate directors of the quality required to run the Company successfully;

-benchmarks; and
+performance benchmarks; and

-remuneration to directors, key managerial personnel and senior management involves a
+- remuneration to directors, key managerial personnel and senior management involves a

 balance between fixed and incentive pay reflecting short and long-term performance